LATEST STORIES:

 The Royal Botanical Gardens (RBG) is thinking past Christmas and into the future for its ecosystems by asking for used Christmas tree donations.

-Canada’s largest botanical garden is asking community members for real tree donations to repurpose and place into the banks of the Chedoke and Grindstone creeks.
+Canada’s largest botanical garden is asking community members for real tree donations to repurpose and place into the banks of the Chedoke and Grindstone Creeks.

 The National Historic Site is collecting a maximum of 3,000 trees this holiday season, and while staff did not say if they’re accepting just any type of tree, spruce and fir species are preferred.